jupyter-book/mystmd/docs/external-references.md

 (intersphinx)=

-## Referencing external Sphinx documentation
+## Sphinx documentation

 MyST can integrate directly with other Sphinx documentation, which is used in many Python projects including the [standard library](https://docs.python.org/).
+This re-uses the reference specification defined by [the intersphinx plugin for Sphinx](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html).

-Same as [MyST cross references](#myst-xref), use the `references` object to list Sphinx projects.
+Similar to [MyST cross references](#myst-xref), use the `references` object to list Sphinx projects.
 For example, in the demonstration below we will load the Python 3.7 documentation and JupyterBook docs, both of which use sphinx and expose cross references through an `objects.inv` file.

 (intersphinx-config)=